The SSE protocol will be deprecated soon. Please use streamable-http as the connectionType moving forward.

 2. Discord Bot Setup

-To enable your MCP server to access Discord, you need to set up a Discord bot and authenticate it.
+To enable your MCP server to access Discord, you need to add Klavis AI bot to your Discord Server.

 Bot Permissions